shreyaasridhar/shreyaasridhar/README.md

 ```
 $ cat /etc/profile.txt
 Hi, I'm Shreyaa! 👋
-I'm a software engineer and a lifelong-learner.
+I'm a Software Engineer and a lifelong-learner.
-Always curious about anything coding (Sorry, I don't do data Science, would love to tried to be convinced ;)).
+Always curious about anything coding (Sorry, I don't do Data Science, would love to be convinced otherwise ;)).
 I also like to sing, play music, read books, and chat about the most random of things.

 $ cat /etc/social.txt